xfirefly/Airplay-SDK/macOS&Linux/README.md

-# Airplay Receiver For macOS
+# Airplay Receiver For macOS / Ubuntu

 For running on macOS, follow these steps: